 - All fire alarm systems installed in buildings must be an emergency communication system when any one of the following conditions exists: - The building is two or more stories in height above the level of exit discharge. - The total calculated occupant load of the building is 300 or more occupants. - The building is subject to 100 or more occupants above or below the level of exit discharge. - The emergency communication system must provide an automatic voice message in response to the receipt of a signal indicative of a fire emergency.
-Manual control with the capability of making live voice announcements must also be furnished to provide occupants notification on either a selective or all-call basis. - With the exception of mass notification, a fire alarm and emergency communication system are not permitted to be integrated with other building systems such as building automation, energy management, security, and so on.
-Fire alarm and emergency communication systems must be selfcontained, standalone systems able to function independently of other building systems.

-- Fire alarm and emergency communication system control equipment that is installed in non-high-rise buildings must be located within a room separated from the remainder of the building by not less than a one-hour fire resistance-rated fire barrier.
+Manual control with the capability of making live voice announcements must also be furnished to provide occupants notification on either a selective or allcall basis. - With the exception of mass notification, a fire alarm and emergency communication system are not permitted to be integrated with other building systems such as building automation, energy management, security, and so on.
+Fire alarm and emergency communication systems must be self-contained, standalone systems able to function independently of other building systems. - Fire alarm and emergency communication system control equipment that is installed in non-highrise buildings must be located within a room separated from the remainder of the building by not less than a one-hour fire resistance-rated fire barrier.
 The room must be provided in a location approved by the GSA fire protection engineer after consultation with the local fire department.
-The room must be a minimum of 9.3 m2 (100 sq. ft.) with a minimum dimension of 2.4 m (8 ft.). - Fire alarm and emergency communication • system control equipment that is installed in U.S. Courthouses must include redundant functionality installed within the U.S. Marshals Service (USMS) Command and Control Center.
+The room must be a minimum of 9.3 m2 (100 sq. ft.) with a minimum dimension of 2.4 m (8 ft.).

+Fire alarm and emergency 0 communication system control equipment that is installed in U.S. Courthouses must include redundant functionality installed within the U.S. Marshals Service (USMS) Command and Control Center.
 The redundant controls must have the same capabilities and operation as the main fire alarm and emergency communication system control unit, including annunciation, except there must be no capability to initiate "Signal Silence" (turning notification appliances off), "Acknowledge" (of any signal), and "Reset" (resetting the system to normal) operations.
 In addition, the control unit's alarm, supervisory, and trouble audible signals must be capable of being silenced.
 Subsequent alarm, supervisory, and trouble conditions must cause the local audible signal to resound.
-The master microphone located at the main fire alarm and emergency communication system control unit must be arranged to take priority over the redundant microphone located in the USMS Command and Control Center. - All fire alarm signals (i.e., alarm, supervisory, and trouble signals) must be automatically transmitted to a supervising station evaluated by Underwriters Laboratories (UL) to UL Standard 827, Central Station Alarm Services (UUFX Category Code).
-The communication methods used to transmit signals to the supervising station shall meet the requirements in NFPA 72.
-Two different communication paths are required to be provided.
+The master microphone located at the main fire alarm and emergency communication system control unit must be arranged to take priority over the redundant microphone located in the USMS Command and Control Center.